1. Humidity affects the weight of your bridge. Keep your bridge in a closed container with a few grains of rice. or some silica gel packets.

 20. Balsa wood sands very easily.
 Be careful not to sand off too much.

-21. You can mix wood glue with water to cut down on weight.
-Doing this also helps the glue to seep into the wood, creating a stronger joint.
+21. When using Elmer’s or Titebond wood glue, you can mix in a little water to cut down on weight.
+Doing can also help the glue to seep into porous wood like low density Balsa, creating a stronger joint.

 22. Remember to close your glue bottle when you are done using it.